Stabilizing In-Context Multi-Source Domain Adaptation for Biomedical Images Through Controls: Problem setting and Background

-where the second loss term is cross-entropy on domain labels and $\lambda>0$ trades classification performance against domain objectives.

-\textbf{Correlation Alignment (CORAL)~\citep{sun2015}.} Let $\BA_S=\{\Ba_i\}$ and $\BA_T=\{\Ba'_j\}$ be source and target features in a training batch; let $\BC_S$ and $\BC_T$ denote their covariance matrices.
-CORAL adds a moment-matching penalty to the supervised loss:

-aligning second moments of source and target features during training.
-We trained CORAL on considering the samples in the training set to stem from the source distribution and the samples in the test set, from the target distribution.

-\textbf{Channel-Agnostic MAE (CA-MAE) + Typical Variation Normalization (TVN)~\citep{Kraus2024,Ando2017}.} As in the foundation model baseline, we use the embeddings from a frozen CA-MAE encoder, and perform a post-hoc correction with TVN.
-For TVN, given a set of batch-$\beta$ control embeddings from the target batch, $\{\Bz_j^{\beta}\}$, $\Bmu^{\mathrm{ctrl},\beta}$ and $\BSigma^{\mathrm{ctrl},\beta}$ are estimated and used to apply a per-batch whitening:

-is performed.
-Then, the covariance is aligned to the covariance of the training data $\BSigma^{\mathrm{train}}$.
-The classifier $\Bc_{\theta}$ is then trained with the resulting re-aligned representations $\tilde \Ba$.
-This matches first and second moments to the typical, i.e. control, distribution of each batch.

-\textbf{Adaptive Batch Normalization (AdaBN) \citep{Li2016}.} In Adaptive Batch Normalization, the adaptation of the model is simply carried out by using the BN statistics of the target domain instead of those of the training data.
-For microscopy images \citet{Lin2022} proposed adapting the batchnorm statistics based on control samples.
+\textbf{Adaptive Batch Normalization (AdaBN) \citep{Li2016}.} In Adaptive Batch Normalization, the adaptation of the model is simply carried out by using the BN statistics of the target domain at inference time, instead of those of the training data.
+For microscopy images \citet{Lin2022} proposed adapting the BN statistics based on control samples.

 \textbf{Fully Test-Time Adaptation by Entropy Minimization (TENT) \citep{wang2021tent}.} In TENT, the adaptation is also carried out at test-time, and, as in AdaBN, the BN statistics are computed using samples from the new domain.
-However, in this method an additional adaptation is included, consisting in minimizing the entropy $H$ of the model predictions $\hat \By$ by updating only the BatchNorm affine parameters $\gamma$ and $\beta$ :
+However, in this method, an additional adaptation is included, consisting of minimizing the entropy $H$ of the model predictions $\hat \By$ by updating only the BatchNorm affine parameters $\kappa$ and $\lambda$ : \textbf{Adaptive Risk Minimization (ARM) / In-context adaptation~\citep{Zhang2021}.}

-\textbf{Generative methods: StyleID \citep{Chung2024}.} We used the diffusion-based style transfer method proposed by \citet{Chung2024} to convert all images to the style of one specific experimental batch \citep{NIPS2016_502e4a16}.
-Then, as in the supervised baselines, a ResNet50 and a linear classifier are trained to minimize the cross-entropy loss $\mathcal L_{\mathrm{CE}}$ in the generated training samples.